 Every effort will be made to assist students in acquiring the very important habit of being punctual.
 When tardiness does occur, students must always check in at the office.
-Students who exhibit habitual tardiness will be referred to the School Attendance Review Board.
-Detention may be assigned for tardies, regardless of the number of minutes involved.
+Students who exhibit habitual tardiness or early checkouts will be referred to the School Attendance Review Board.

 An excused tardy may be granted for illness or a doctor's visit.
 The student will be allowed to make up missed work.
-An unexcused tardy may result in a disciplinary action.
-Truant pupils may be assigned to Saturday School.

 Truancy